KamilSJaron/ConjunctionExamples/A_phase_change/0D/README.md

 Approximate convergence is rather fast, therefore at least initial space search can be performed on limited number of generation (50) with more replicates.

-Analogical model with 1D spatial model is in folder A04.